-In accordance with Section 1.4.7., Ethics Committee members, when conducting their committee responsibilities, shall avoid conflicts of interest or the reasonable appearance of a conflict of interest.
+In accordance with Section 1.4.7., Ethics Committee members, when conducting their committee responsibilities, shall avoid conflicts of interest or the appearance of a conflict of interest.

-If a conflict or potential conflict arises, the committee member(s) shall recuse themselves from participating in any case affected by the conflict or the reasonable appearance of a conflict.
+If a conflict or potential conflict arises, the committee member shall recuse himself/herself from participating in any case affected by the conflict or the appearance of a conflict.

-If the recusal of the committee members will create a situation where necessary action cannot be taken because an insufficient number of eligible committee members remain, the Board of Directors shall be notified and appropriate action shall be taken by the Board to resolve the situation as described in Section 6.5.6.6.
+If the recusal of the committee members will create a situation where necessary action cannot be taken because an insufficient number of eligible committee members remain, the Board of Directors shall be notified and appropriate action taken by the Board to resolve the situation.